vlopezalvarez/ietf-l3-isis-topology/I-D/draft-ogondio-opsawg-isis-topology.md

 --- abstract

-This document defines a YANG data model for representing an abstract view of the provider network topology that contains Intermediate System to intermediate System (ISIS)  information.
+This document defines a YANG data model for representing an abstract view of the provider network topology that contains Intermediate System to Intermediate System (ISIS)  information.
 This document augments the 'ietf-network' data model by adding ISIS concepts.

 The YANG data model defined in this document conforms to the Network Management Datastore Architecture (NMDA).